RokoVarano/react-todo-app/README.md

 # TODO

-This is a website created for the React tutorial
+This is a website created by following the [React Tutorial from Scratch Guide](https://ibaslogic.com/react-tutorial-for-beginners/).
+It is a TODO list in which elements can be added or deleted.
+Both classes and functions have been used in components, as well as severall other features like random IDs and routes.

 ## Screenshot